arriIsHere/arri.gay/src/articles/sharing-is-caring/index.md

 imageAlt: Paper coffee cup with a die cut sticker of a cartoon black cat loafing with a plant growing out of its head.
 To the left and occluding the cup is an old fashioned donut. in the background is a yard with a chain-link fence with green privacy strips.
 ---

 Many developers are trying to take greater advantage of AI by utilizing git worktrees.
+Simply by allowing you to checkout multiple branches at once instead of one they make parallel workflows possible.
+Developers need not be longer limited to running one agent at a time.

-They allow you to checkout multiple branches at once instead of one.
-Multiple dev blogs, tech articles, and conference talks realated to their usefulness.
-Tools are even starting to support them natively: [conductor.build](https://conductor.build) and [Cursor 2.0](https://cursor.com/blog/2-0) both use worktrees as a core part of their developer workflow.
+Dev blogs, tech articles, and conference talks rave about their usefulness.
+Tools are even built entirely around this method of development: [conductor.build](https://conductor.build) and [Cursor 2.0](https://cursor.com/blog/2-0) are two examples of developer tools that use worktrees as a core part of their developer workflow.

-They can be incredibly powerful for unlocking multi-agent workflows and reducing idle time, but they come with their own set of challenges.
-Chief among them is ensuring each is setup for local development in a quick and flexible manner.
-In this post I will share my own solution to this problem, using a powerful tool already available on your machine: hardlinks.
+While worktrees can be incredibly powerful for unlocking multi-agent workflows, they come with their own set of challenges.
+Chief among them is ensuring each new worktree is setup properly for local development as quickly, and consistently as possible.
+In this article I am delighted to share my own solution to this problem; a powerful tool already available on your machine: hardlinks.

 > GitKraken has a great primer on worktrees if you wish to find out more [Git Worktree](https://www.gitkraken.com/learn/git/git-worktree)

 ## The Problem

-When you clone a git repository, it will create a single worktree by default.
-Usually your one of your first tasks as an developer is to get this worktree setup so that you can run the development environment locally.
-Depending on what type of system you have, how good the docs or tooling is, this can take anywhere from less than an hour to a week.
+When you clone a git repository, it creates a single worktree by default.
+Usually, one of your first tasks as a developer is to get this new environment setup for local development and testing.
+Depending on what type of system you have, how good the docs or tooling is, this can take anywhere from less than an hour to a whole week.

-Having to do this everytime you create a new worktree would more than negate the positive advantages that multiple worktrees confer.
-For this reason, many developers find themselves in a situation where they need to maintain the same base configuration across multiple worktrees, but also need flexibility to make worktree-specific modifications when necessary.
-Traditional approaches like separate branches or Git submodules often fall short:
+Having to do this setup everytime you create a new worktree would more than negate the positive advantages that multiple worktrees confer.
+For this reason, many developers find themselves in a situation where they need to maintain the same base configuration across multiple worktrees.
+Traditional approaches like Git submodules or copying files often fall short:

-- Separate branches require manual copying and synchronization
+- Manual coppying runs the risk of loosing synchronization, or having to redo changes.
 - Submodules don't play well with multiple worktrees and create complex workflows
 - Some tools, such as NPM have trouble parsing symbolic links.